Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 That's why we can say what we want.

-So this is delicious.
+So, this is delicious.

-All right, you guys, the hottest wow factor, big game party food that is blowing up Pinterest these days, is turning food into a stadium.
+All right, you guys, the hottest wow factor big game party food that is blowing up Pinterest these days is turning food into a stadium.

 Here are some of the outrageous ones trending online.

-Take a look at these pecs.
+Take a look at these pics.

 This is what people put out at their game day.

-The stadium of hot dogs.
+Okay, look at this: the stadium of hot dogs.

 I think that's guac in the middle there.

-Chicken fingers subs.
+Chicken fingers, subs.

 Oh, here.

-We got sweet and savage to everything here.
+We got sweet and sandwiched.

 Wow.